After all, John is a classic, an evergreen name from Biblical times to the present day.

 Bevan – Bevan is a Welsh surname derived from John via ap Iefan – son of John.
 The popularity of Beverly probably makes Bevan feel feminine in the US, though it is slightly more popular for boys – and quite rare overall.

 Hanna, Hana, Hannah – There are other origins for Hannah (the Hebrew version of Anna, meaning grace), and Hana claims roots in Japanese (meaning flower) and Arabic (meaning happiness).
-But any way this name is spelled, it can be short for Johanna or Johannah.
-So while they’re very distant cousins, Hanna and John belong on the same family tree.
+Spell it any way you like, and it might be short for Johanna or Johannah.
+So while they’re very distant cousins, Hanna and John might hang on the same family tree.

 Iva – Another possible spin on Ivana.
 I also find myself wondering if Ivy could fit on this list … certainly it would be a reasonable nickname for Ivana in English.